mhalttu/SomaCMS/README.md

 TODO
 ----
+* Cancel
+* Tell if file already exists
+* Return types
 * Add screenshots here
 * Create new text document
 * Javadoc
 * Uploading a new version of the same file
 * Separate page specific scripts
-* Message when a file was deleted or added?

 Things I'm Not Too Proud Of
 ---------------------------